arclabs561/bop/TAILSCALE_ACCESS_INFO.md

 # Check if app is running
 flyctl status -a bop-wispy-voice-3017

-# Check Tailscale logs
+# Check Tailscale logs (use --no-tail to avoid hanging)
-flyctl logs -a bop-wispy-voice-3017 | grep -i tailscale
+flyctl logs -a bop-wispy-voice-3017 --no-tail | grep -i tailscale

 # Restart if needed
 flyctl apps restart bop-wispy-voice-3017